ldtp/cobra/CobraWinLDTP/README.txt

 Minimum requirement .NET3.5 for Windows Xp/7

-Test scripts can be written in Python / Ruby / Java / C# / VB.NET / PowerShell / Perl and it can be extended to other languages.
+Test scripts can be written in Python / Ruby / Java / C# / VB.NET / PowerShell / Clojure / Perl and it can be extended to other languages.

 On Windows XP SP3 make sure you have installed:
 .NET3.0 and .NET3.5 and KB971513